10 – High Wire

 # 4 – Soul Stealer

-Oh baby, listen to that opening guitar riff.
-The way its’ greeted by Ray Gillen’s vocal is just pure rock and roll bliss.
-These guys released a great debut album, but there second one was a little heavier and just as good, if not better.
-We go back on forth on that, but songs like this make us tilt a little towards this one.
-Your going to play this song over and over again.
+Oh, baby, listen to that opening guitar riff.
+The way Ray Gillen’s vocals greet it is just pure rock and roll bliss.
+These guys released an excellent debut album, but their second one was a little heavier and just as good, if not better.
+We go back and forth on that, but songs like this make us tilt a little towards this one.
+You’re going to play this song over and over again.

 # 3 – Dreams In The Dark

-Rocking along on our top 10 Badlands songs list we present the furious song entitled “Dreams In The Dark.”
+Rocking along on our top 10 Badlands songs list, we present the furious “Dreams In The Dark.”
 This phenomenal song was the band’s most successful commercial song.
 It’s the only song the band ever released as a single that landed on the Billboard charts.
-The song was released on the band’s debut album entitled Badlands in 1988.
+The song was released on the band’s debut album, Badlands, in 1988.

 # 2 – The Last Time

-Just of the top spot on our top 10 Badlands songs list we embrace the dazzling song entitled “The Last Time.”
-Why this video did not go into heavy rotation on MTV we will never know.
+Just of the top spot on our top 10 Badlands songs list, we embrace the dazzling song entitled “The Last Time.”
+We will never know why this video did not go into heavy rotation on MTV.
 This is a pure rock and roll gem.
 The song was released on the album Voodoo Highway.
 The album was released in 1991.
 It was the first single released from the album.
-“The Last Time,” was also the album’s opening track.
+“The Last Time” was also the album’s opening track.

 # 1 – Hard Driver

 Want to turn your friends onto this band?
-Play them this song and they will be hooked before Ray Gillen even sings one note.
-Once he starts singing they will be looking to find where they can order the album.
+Play this song; they will be hooked before Ray Gillen sings one note.
+Once he starts singing, they will look to find where to order the album.
 This is just pure rock and roll heaven.
-“Hard Driver,” appeared on the band’s debut album entitled Badlands.
-The sounds of Rainbow, Deep Purple, Black Sabbath, AC/DC and every great rock and roll band that ever existed can be heard in this extraordinary track.
+“Hard Driver” appeared on the band’s debut album entitled Badlands.
+Rainbow, Deep Purple, Black Sabbath, AC/DC, and every great rock and roll band can be heard in this extraordinary track.

 Photo: Nick Soveiko, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons